pulumi/pulumi-hugo/themes/default/content/blog/iac-recommended-practices-using-automation-api/index.md

 Among other things, this means you can take your existing Pulumi programs, and---without making any changes---orchestrate them using an Automation API program!
 Further, in reviewing the code shown above, you can see that the Pulumi Automation API ties into [Pulumi's secrets functionality](/docs/concepts/secrets/).

-In the end, using Automation API enabled Zephyr's platform team to simplify the workflow for standing up the online store application and all of its associated infrastructure into a simple and straightforward process:
+In the end, using Pulumi's Automation API enabled Zephyr's platform team to simplify the workflow for standing up the online store application and all of its associated infrastructure into a simple and straightforward process:

 1. Developers ensure they have cloned the appropriate source repositories onto their system.
 2. Developers run `go run main.go` (or `go run main.go destroy`) to stand up or tear down the online store and all associated infrastructure.